goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ![Power System]({{ site.baseurl }}/assets/images/power-esc-motors/power-motor-escs.jpeg){: width="80%" .align-center}

 ## Step 2 - Install Power System
-In this step we will install the power system you just soldered up in last step onto the base frame.
+In this step we will install the power system from the last step onto the base frame.
 You will need:

 - Base Frame Assembly
 - Power System